 In short, whenever new regulations or guidelines are introduced, or you have a change in your systems, your Compliance Working Group will have to adjust to ensure your policies and procedures match-up.

 2. The Consequences of Poor Maintenance

-From our knowledge and experience with defense contracting and this regulation, whether or not you are compliant with DFARS 7012 is a major differentiator.
+From our experience with defense contracting and this regulation, whether or not you are compliant with DFARS 7012 is a major differentiator.
 The same is true for the way in which you maintain, or don’t maintain, your compliance.
 Sloppy compliance management sends the signal to your team that cutting corners is tolerated.
-It encourages risk taking and enhances vulnerability exposure.
+It encourages risk-taking and enhances vulnerability exposure.

 Primes, remember, you are responsible for the compliance of your team.

 If they aren’t compliant, that may affect your Pwin.
 It puts you at a competitive disadvantage bidding new contracts as the government can make your compliance response, and the dissemination of a comparable questionnaire to your team, part of their award criteria.

 Yes, you read that right, all the time.
 You should have controls in place for Continuous Monitoring (CA-7-1) of logs, vulnerability scanning, and real time alerts as a minimum.
 Who should be in control of checking these logs, is up to you, but it should be someone with extensive knowledge of the software, the DFARS regulation, and NIST document.
 See our Cybersecurity Product Partnerships page for our recommendation of a Continuous Monitoring software.

 A few other tips for verification of your compliance:

 - Check Incident Monitoring and Reporting on an as needed basis.